-The Smith School's Center for Global Business is home to one of 15 Centers for International Business Education (CIBE) in the country.
+The Smith School's Center for Global Business is home to one of 16 Centers for International Business Education (CIBE) in the country.
 CIBE, a Title VI grant administered by the U.S. Department of Education, serves as a regional and national resource for teaching, research and outreach in international business and related fields.
-The school won its fifth CIBE grant in 2018 and was awarded $1.2 million for the four-year grant with 100% matching funds from the Smith School and University of Maryland.
+The school won its sixth CIBE grant in 2022 and has been awarded $1.34 million for the four-year grant with 100% matching funds from the Smith School and the University of Maryland.
 The CIBE program is also known nationally as CIBER (Centers for International Education and Research).

-In the current grant period, the Center for Global Business focuses grant research and programmatic activities on U.S. global competitiveness in the “fourth industrial revolution,” looking specifically at the rise of artificial intelligence and digital trade.
+In the current grant period, the Center for Global Business focuses grant research and programmatic activities on U.S. global competitiveness, building resilience, and responding to global shocks.

 The Centers for International Business Education (CIBE) program was created by Congress under the Omnibus Trade and Competitiveness Act of 1988 to increase and promote the nation’s capacity for international understanding and competitiveness.
 Administered by the U.S. Department of Education under Title VI, Part B of the Higher Education Act of 1965, the CIBE network links the manpower and technological needs of the United States business community with the international education, language training, and research capacities of universities across the country.
 The fifteen CIBERs serve as regional and national resources to business people, students, and teachers at all levels.
 This grant program adheres to the Education Department General Administrative Regulations (EDGAR) Title 34, Code of Federal Regulations (CFR), Parts 74-86 and 97-99.